Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Introduction

 \section{Introduction}

 Ultrasound Elastography (USE) provides information related to the stiffness of the tissue.
-Ultrasound (US) images before and after the tissue deformation (which can be caused by an external or internal force) are collected and compared to calculate the displacement map, indicating each individual sample's relative motion.
-The strain is computed by taking the derivative of the displacements.
-In free-hand palpation, the force is external and applied by the operator using the probe \cite{ophir1999elastography}.
+Ultrasound (US) data before and after the tissue deformation (which can be caused by an external or internal force) are collected and compared to calculate the displacement map, indicating each individual sample's relative motion.
+The strain is computed by taking the derivative of the displacement fields.
+In free-hand palpation, the force is external and applied by the operator by the probe \cite{ophir1999elastography}.

-Convolutional Neural Networks (CNN) have been successfully employed for USE displacement estimation \cite{tehrani2020displacement}.
-Unsupervised and semi-supervised training methods have been proposed, which enable the networks to use real US images for training \cite{tehrani2020semi,delaunay2020unsupervised}.
-The proposed networks have achieved high-quality axial strains (derivative of the axial displacement in the axial direction).
-In contrast to axial strain, lateral strain, which is highly required in Poisson's ratio imaging and elasticity reconstruction, has poor quality due to the low sampling frequency and limited motion in the lateral direction.
+Convolutional Neural Networks (CNN) have been successfully employed for USE displacement estimation \cite{tehrani2020displacement,peng2020neural,tehrani2020real}.
+Unsupervised and semi-supervised training methods have been proposed, which enable the networks to use real US images for training \cite{tehrani2020semi,delaunay2020unsupervised,wei2022unsupervised}.
+The proposed networks have achieved high-quality axial strains.
+In contrast to axial strain, lateral strain, which is highly required in Poisson's ratio imaging and elasticity reconstruction, has a poor quality due to the low sampling frequency, limited motion and lack of carrier signal in the lateral direction.

 Recently, physically inspired constraint in unsupervised regularized elastography (PICTURE) has been proposed \cite{kz2022physically}.
-This method aimed to improve lateral displacement by exploiting the high-quality axial displacement and the relation between the lateral and axial strains defined by the physics of motion.
+This method aims to improve lateral displacement by exploiting the high-quality axial displacement estimation and the relation between the lateral and axial strains defined by the physics of motion.
+Despite the substantial improvement, the regularization is only applied during the training phase.
+In addition, only a considerably large feasible range for Poisson's ratio was enforced, thereby providing further opportunities for the network to contravene the laws of physics.

-Known operators have been widely utilized in deep neural networks.
-The basic idea is that some known operations (for example inversion of a matrix) are embedded inside the networks to simplify the training.
+Known operators, introduced by Maier \textit{et al.} \cite{maier2019learning}, have been widely utilized in deep neural networks.
+The core idea is that some known operations (for example inversion of a matrix) are embedded inside the networks to simplify the training and improving the generalization ability of the network.
 The known operator can be viewed as the prior knowledge related to the physics of the problem.
-Maier \textit{et al.} investigated the known operators in different applications such as computed tomography, magnetic resonance imaging, and vessel segmentation, and showed substantial reduction in the maximum error bounds \cite{maier2019learning}.
+Maier \textit{et al.} investigated known operators in different applications such as computed tomography, magnetic resonance imaging, and vessel segmentation, and showed a substantial reduction in the maximum error bounds \cite{maier2019learning}.